-Pizza Hut is the leading CDR brand in China, as measured by system sales and number of restaurants, operating in over 400 cities as of December 31, 2017 and offering multiple dayparts, including breakfast, lunch and afternoon tea.
-The first Pizza Hut restaurant in China opened in 1990, and as of year-end 2017, there were over 2,100 Pizza Hut restaurants in China.
+Pizza Hut is the leading casual dining restaurant ("CDR") brand in China, as measured by system sales and number of restaurants, operating in over 500 cities as of December 31, 2018 and offering multiple dayparts, including breakfast, lunch and afternoon tea.
+Since operating its first China location in Beijing in 1990, Pizza Hut has grown rapidly and, as of year-end 2018, there were over 2,200 Pizza Hut restaurants across China.
 Pizza Hut has an extensive menu offering a broad variety of pizzas, entrees, pasta, rice dishes, appetizers, beverages and desserts.
-In 2017, Pizza Hut was ranked the "Most Preferred Casual Dining Restaurant" in China by The Nielsen Corporation.
+Measured by number of restaurants, we believe Pizza Hut has a four-to-one lead over its nearest competitor in China.

-Other Concepts and Daojia
+Other Concepts

 Little Sheep.
 A casual dining brand with its roots in Inner Mongolia, China, Little Sheep specializes in "Hot Pot" cooking, which is very popular in China, particularly during the winter months.
-Little Sheep had over 280 units in both China and international markets as of December 31, 2017.
-Of these, over 270 units were franchised.
+Little Sheep had over 300 units in both China and international markets as of December 31, 2018.
+Of these, over 280 units were franchised.

 East Dawning.
-East Dawning is a Chinese food QSR brand, primarily located in large coastal cities.
-There were 10 restaurants as of year-end 2017.
-This brand is not viewed as a significant growth engine for the Company.
+East Dawning is a Chinese food QSR brand located predominantly in bustling transportation hubs.
+There were 14 units as of year-end 2018.

 Taco Bell.
 Taco Bell is the world's leading QSR brand specializing in Mexican-style food, including tacos, burritos, quesadillas, salads, nachos and similar items.
 The Company opened its first Taco Bell restaurant in Shanghai, China, in December 2016.
-As of December 31, 2017, there were three Taco Bell restaurants in China.
+As of December 31, 2018, there were four Taco Bell units in China.